-- Formal invitations should be sent at least 10 weeks before date.
+Formal invitations should be sent at least 10 weeks beforehand.
 The formal wedding invite should include all logistics and details on matching enclosure cards or point guests to your wedding website where you've included all relevant information on transportation, accommodation, event plans, dress code, gift registries and local attractions.

 In a word, yes.
 It is standard for couples to register for wedding gifts whether the wedding is a destination or not.
 If you're planning a destination wedding and the idea of asking your guests for gifts seems awkward, mention on your wedding website or on an enclosure card that you don't have a wedding registry, and that your guests' presence is gift enough.
 If you are creating a registry, make sure to register for gifts in a range of price points.
 Here a few more ideas for gift-giving for guests at destination weddings: